brandontlocke/omeka/README.md

-# Omeka Tutorial
+# Omeka Classic Tutorial
-Created by Dawson McCall and Brandon Locke
+Created by Brandon Locke and Dawson McCall

-## Omeka Overview
+## Omeka Classic Overview
+* *Omeka Classic* is the name for the single-site, self-hosted Omeka software platform. [*Omeka.net*](http://omeka.net) is a free, hosted version of the single site Omeka platform. [*Omeka-S*](http://omeka.org/s/) an Omeka platform with linked open data and the ability to develop multiple sites from the same installation.
 * Omeka is a web-publishing platform for the online display and curation of visual collections and exhibitions.
 * Great tool for projects utilizing visual images, physical objects, and material culture items.
 * Some of the most importatn Omeka featues include: standards-based metadata and web design, data migration tools, exhibit building, curation and organization of material culture items/collections/exhibits, tagging features, and timeline and Google Maps plugins.